-- Group housing: Sizes of erven vary between 580m2 265m2 with two large erven (+/- 900m2) along Impala Avenue. - Landscaping: Internal open space areas are for landscaping, recreational use and services.
-A stormwater retention pond is proposed in the south easter corner of the application area as part of internal open space. - Fencing: All boundaries to be solid walls except for the southern boundary of Phase 2 which will be ClearVu overlooking Impala Avenue. - Water: Bulk supply has been reserved for this development since 2007 (prior approvals).
+• Group housing (different types): Sizes of erven vary between 580m2 - 265m2 with two larger erven (+/-900m2) along Impala Avenue.

+• Fencing: All boundaries to be solid walls except for the southern boundary of Phase 2 (north of Impala Avenue) which will be ClearVu overlooking Impala Avenue.

+- Water: Bulk supply has been reserved for this development since 2007 (prior approvals).
 Existing municipal water lines run along the MR334 as well as Impala Way.
-Connecing pipes will vary between 75mm and 110mm diameter.
+Connecting pipes will vary between 75mm and 110mm diameter.
 Bulk annual daily demand for the development has been calculated at 149kl/day.
 Water saving measures such as rainwater tanks (group housing units), duel flush toilets, low flow shower heads must be installed for all units.
 The Municipality must confirm available surplus capacity. - Sewage: The Municipal MidBrak Sewer upgrades are currently underway.
 The 250mm main sewer line running through the southern portion of the study site is under construction and expected to be finalised by May 2021.
 Household connection lines will be 110mm diameter and main lines will be 160mm diameter.
 Average daily flow for the proposed development is calculated at 138kl/day.
 The municipal system pumps sewage to the Great Brak Wastewater Treatment Works (WWTW) for which the Municipality must confirm sufficient surplus treatment capacity. - Fire: Fire hydrants are supplied as part of the development services layout. - Solid Waste: On-site collection points are provided as part of the proposal for each portion.
 Waste will be collected by the Municipality as part of the greater Tergniet collection.
 Construction waste will be handled at the designated Great Brak site.
-The Municipality must confirm sufficient landfill space at these licensed facilities.

-• Electricity: The estimated capacity load for the development is 630kVA.
+The Municipality must confirm sufficient landfill space at these licensed facilities and waste management must be done in accordance with the Directorate Community Services requirements. - Electricity: The estimated capacity load for the development is 630kVA.
 According to Element Engineers (2019) there is sufficient capacity on the existing 11kV reticulation line to accommodate this load.
 Nonetheless use will be made of energy saving street lights, LED in all units, heat/solar pumps or similar to conserve energy.
 The existing overhead line that runs along the length of the eastern boundary of the study site will be removed and replaced with a 70mm underground cable within the same servitude, along the same alignment.
-A new 630kVA mini-sub will be installed on the Impala Avenue pavement that will connect to the existing ring main mini-sub that already feeds into the 11kVA line.
+A new 630kVA mini-sub will be installed on the Impala Avenue road reserve that will connect to the existing ring main mini-sub that already feeds into the 11kVA line.
 Connection will be underground within Impala Avenue reserve.
+Protected species found within the road reserve must be considered for relocation (botanist to confirm during search and rescue prior to site preparation for the overhead line).
+Protected tree species to be avoided.
+Forestry permit must be obtained for any trimming and/or removal if necessary.

-Figure 8: The existing overhead line that runs along the eastern boundary of the site will be replaced with an underground cable.
+Figure 13: The existing overhead line that runs along the eastern boundary of the site will be replaced with an underground cable.